My Favorite Hikes in South Lake Tahoe – A Local’s Guide

 While the trail itself isn’t too technical for the first half, do note that it does include some steep, rocky sections above Cathedral Lake, along with some exposure at the top.
 Because the trail does climb up nearly 3,000 feet, it’s recommended that you bring clothing layers, along with a hat, water, snacks, and a camera to capture your summit.
 For post-hike celebration and refreshments, hit up the Beacon Bar & Grill at Camp Richardson for drinks on the water, or go for some protein replenishment at the Burger Lounge on Emerald Bay Road.

 The trailhead is located approximately 3-1/2 miles north of South Lake Tahoe on Highway 89.
 Look for the Mt.
 Tallac Trailhead sign directly across from the entrance to Baldwin Beach.
 Turn left down the dirt road and continue to the trailhead parking.

 Starting point: Bayview trailhead

 I love this hike for the bang-for-the-buck views of Lake Tahoe and Emerald Bay, and my dog loves it for the many swimming opportunities.
-In the 12 miles you hike, you’ll encounter 5 lakes (Upper & Middle Velmas, Fontanellis, Dicks & Granite).
-Pick up coffee & a bagel at Rude Brothers (along with a sandwich for later – you’ll be glad you did), and head up Highway 89 towards Emerald Bay.
+In the 12 miles, you hike, you’ll encounter 5 lakes (Upper & Middle Velmas, Fontanellis, Dicks & Granite).
+Pick up coffee & a bagel at Alpina Cafe, and head up Highway 89 towards Emerald Bay.
 Begin at the Bayview trailhead, on the south side of Emerald Bay – trailhead parking is located at the far end of the campground.
-Pick up your day use permit at trailhead, and then take the right hand trail, which will immediately start climbing.
+Pick up your day-use permit at trailhead, and then take the right-hand trail, which will immediately start climbing.